-Grow: How Marlee Grace paid attention and found paid subscribers
+Grow: How Cody Cook-Parrott paid attention and found paid subscribers

 The Grow interview series is designed to share the nuts and bolts of how writers have gone independent and grown their audiences on Substack.
 It has been lightly edited for length and clarity.

-We invited Marlee Grace, who writes Monday Monday, to share insights on bringing their audience over from Instagram and creating a steady writing practice.
-Marlee also has a workshop called NEWSLETTER CLASS, which helps others envision, organize, and launch their own Substack newsletter.
+We invited, who writes Monday Monday, to share insights on bringing their audience over from Instagram and creating a steady writing practice.
+Cody also has a workshop called NEWSLETTER CLASS, which helps others envision, organize, and launch their own Substack newsletter.